mattzjack/zumazuma/README.md

 Also, change the host IP to your IP if you want different computers to connect;
 leave it as a blank string to test it out on one computer.

+## Testing

+First run the server with

+    python3 /path/to/server.py

+Then, run max of two instances of main

+    python3 /path/to/main.py

+Disconnecting will result in broken pipe error for now.